Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/SwiftUIAnimationMastery.md

 ---
 title: "SwiftUI Animations Mastery"
-description: A comprehensive visual guide to mastering animations in SwiftUI.
+description: A visual guide to mastering animations in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for creating animations in SwiftUI applications.

 sidebar_label: SwiftUI Animations Mastery
 ---

-A comprehensive visual guide to mastering animations in SwiftUI.
+A visual guide to mastering animations in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for creating animations in SwiftUI applications.

 <details>
 **URL:** https://www.bigmountainstudio.com/animations